mob999999/KodiBoxd/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 # KodiBoxd

-A Go-based tool to compare your Letterboxd watchlist with your Kodi movie library.
+A Go-based CLI-tool to compare your Letterboxd watchlist with your Kodi movie library.
 Identify which movies you already own and which ones are missing!

 ---